 “We go where favorable regulation and funding exists for mini-grid projects,” said Sam Slaughter, CEO of PowerGen, a company that has built solar mini-grids in Kenya, Nigeria, Sierra Leone, and Tanzania.
 “We’re building utilities, which are highly regulated and scrutinized by governments.
 A lot of regulatory and political pieces need to be in place for us to be confident about going into a country.”

 Despite those potential roadblocks, some developers are more hopeful now for an expansion of private investment into mini-grids, especially in Africa.
-This is due in part to renewed attention from international institutions, including a recent IFC-led session that explored near-term possibilities in three African countries.
+This is due in part to renewed attention from international institutions, including an IFC-led session in 2020 that explored near-term possibilities in three African countries.

 “Making a pan-African $500-per-connection subsidy available for the least-cost electrification solution is an actionable policy goal that would reduce the cost and time required to solve this pressing global problem,” he said.

 Jon Exel, Senior Energy Specialist at the World Bank and lead for the ESMAP Global Mini-Grid Facility, said mini-grid opportunities are significant.